-I wanted to add to my local mirror site a site that had been built using Wordpress.
+I wanted to add a Wordpress site to my local server where I mirror a number of web sites.
 These are the steps I took to get there.

 My starting point was a running Apache web server setup as described here.
 As I write this it is running Tiny Core 8.2.1 and Apache 2.4.

-This setup has persistent /home directories to hold the (potentially) large amount of fairly static data served by the web sites.
+This setup has persistent /home directories to hold the (potentially) large amount of fairly static data served by the websites.
 The /opt directory is also persistent and I place all configuration and ini files in the directory /opt/conf.
 This makes for easy backup of all such files.

-It uses Apache's Virtual Server setup to hold the multiple web sites and I use the hosts file on my Windows 10 machine (from which I test) to map the shorthand names (such as 'ptowers' and 'rose') to the IP address of the TC-based server on my LAN.
+My setup uses Apache's Virtual Server feature to deliver the multiple websites and I use the hosts file on my Windows 10 machine (from which I test) to map the shorthand names (such as 'ptowers' and 'rose') to the IP address of the TC-based server on my LAN.

-In a similar manner to described here I added a new user to the system - let's call her rose.
+In a similar manner to what is described here I added a new user to the server - let's call her rose.
 To keep in line with my development approach I also:

 Next I created a directory for the website (/home/rose/public_html) and copied a simple "it works" web page to it for an initial test.